 By that point we should have an overview, but it might be a bit dry.
 So point number four is to give us an example of how it plays.

 Describe a moment the player can experience that’s typical of the game, and illustrates the best of what you’ve just told us.

 If you say it’s a game about possessing your enemies, I’m interested.
-But if you tell me I can possess an enemy, throw him into a friend, and knock them both into a landmine before I switch back to my own body and watch them blow up… at that point I’m throwing money at the screen.
+But if you tell me I can possess an enemy, throw him into a friend, and knock them both into a landmine before I switch back to my own body and watch them blow up – I’m sold.

 If you can do that, you’re done.

 And when you read it back to yourself, it doesn’t actually sound like it was written for an asshole.
 It just sounds like it was written with a respect for the reader’s attention.